UCREL/pymusas/docs/docs/usage/getting_started/intro.md

     <TabItem value="hybrid">
         <PositiveArea>
             * Out of the 3 taggers it is typically the most accurate.
-            * Can be faster than the neural tagger as for some texts the neural tagger is not required.
             * Can make a prediction for all words, unlike the rule based tagger, as for words the rule based tagger does not know the neural tagger is used.
             * For words that the neural tagger is used for it can be configured to generate a list of semantic tag prediction per word in most likely order.
 For instance you can pre-configure the tagger to generate the 4 or *N* most likely semantic tags for all words.
             * For words the the rule based tagger is used for it can generate USAS tags that contain affixed symbols like `+`, `-`, `%`, `@`, etc and multi membership tags that are denoted through the use of a slash `/`, e.g. `F2/O2`.
 For these words it can also identify and tag Multi Word Expressions.
 It is therefore also an explainable tagger for these words.
         </PositiveArea>
         <NegativeArea>
+            * As on most texts it requires to run both the rule based and neural tagger it is the slowest of the three taggers.
             * As it requires both rule based and neural taggers, it requires the most resources, i.e. requires at least a lexicon for the rule based tagger, and a trained neural tagger.
             * As it uses the neural tagger requires additional disk space, memory (RAM/VRAM), and more processing time of which this is also dependent on the neural tagger size, the larger it is the more disk space, memory, and time required.
             * All neural taggers have been fine tuned on English data, which makes it less accurate for non-English data.